ItsNotRock3tSci3nc3/Farm-ng_path-follow/README.md

 ## 🛠️ Startup Instructions

-##### NOTE: `remote_connect.sh` can automatically ssh into the farm-ng and change the directory to robot_side automatically.
+##### NOTE: `remote_connect.sh` can ssh into the farm-ng and change the directory to robot_side automatically.
 Make sure to create and update `farm-ng.txt` with the appropriate user, host, and IP. be sure to keep `farm-ng.txt` in the same file level as `remote_connect.sh`

 ### Robot Side without lookahead